syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## Provide Jenkins-as-a-Service {#install-jenkins}

-This tutorial will focus on making Jenkins-as-a-Service available, on-demand, for developers using the Platform.
+This tutorial will focus on making Jenkins-as-a-Service available, on demand, for developers using the Platform.
 Kratix offers a variety of ready-to-use Promises in the [Kratix Marketplace](/marketplace), including a Jenkins Promise.
 You will utilise this Promise to complete this task.
 By following the [Promise